lmagsino/parking-system/README.md

 ## TESTING
 * Tool: Use Postman to test the application endpoints.
+* Import the collection of requests into Postman.
+The file 'parking.json' is included in this repository.
 * Below are the descriptions of each request for testing:

 ### Parking Lot